-- Now go to Device Preferences > About > Click on 7-8 times on build number using the select button on the remote.
+Now go to Device Preferences > About > Click on 7-8 times on the build number using the select button on the remote.

-- You will find a debugging section in developer options settings.
-From there, Enable USB Debugging and ADB Debugging option.
+You will find a debugging section in the developer options settings.
+From there, Enable USB Debugging and ADB Debugging options.

-- A confirmation window might appear.
+A confirmation window might appear.
 Select OK.
 Also, to enable ADB Debugging, Android TV might ask you to restart.
-Do restart TV to apply changes.
+Do restart the TV to apply changes.

 Find and note down the Android TV IP Address.

 To mirror and control Android TV from Windows 11, you need the IP address of the TV, which you can easily find out from Android TV Settings.